-If you become totally and permanently disabled, the University will contribute on your behalf 7% of your pre-disability salary, i.e., the percentage that is equal to the sum of your 3% Mandatory Employee Contribution and the Mandatory University Contribution of 4%.
-These contributions will cease when you are no longer totally and permanently disabled or no longer eligible to receive payments under the University's long-term disability program, whichever occurs first.
+If you become totally and permanently disabled, the University will contribute on your behalf 13% of your pre-disability salary, i.e., the percentage that is equal to the sum of your 5% Employee Contributions and the University Contributions of 8%.
+These contributions will cease when you are no longer totally and permanently disabled.
 Effective January 1, 2023, for purposes of the Plan, you are considered totally and permanently disabled if you have been determined to be disabled for Social Security disability purposes and your disability has been certified to the Plan Administrator.
 You must present evidence of the disability determination by the Social Security Administration to the Plan Administrator.

-If you later return to work in the same or another Eligible Employee position, your Mandatory Employee Contributions and Mandatory University Contributions will automatically resume.
-Your Voluntary Employee Contributions and University Match Contribution will NOT automatically resume.
-If you want to resume your Voluntary Employee Contributions (and receive corresponding University Match Contributions), you must make an affirmative election to do so by logging in to Workday.
+If you later return to work in the same or another Eligible Employee position, your Employee Contributions and the University Contributions will automatically resume.